Social inclusion and poverty reduction

 Promoting social inclusion and combating poverty and discrimination are key priorities in the 2014 to 2020 European Social Fund (ESF) programme, one of the European Structural and Investment Funds.

-Read about the National Rules on cost models for the below funds in our European Social Fund: cost models guidance.
+Read about the National Rules on cost models for the funds in our European Social Fund: cost models guidance.

 Aspiring Communities Fund